pninar/AspnetRunServer/src/AspnetRun.Infrastructure/ReadMe.txt

  so, we have two basings on IRepository. i tried to remove one and got and error so both are necessary

- - question - i see the logging being used.